Investment Newsletter: Stock Market & Investment Strategies

 THIS WEEK: Holding #1 Gold (GLD) since 8/28/25 @313.07 via buy-stop after switching out of #2 EFA.

-Strong demand for gold continues, backed by a the rumor of two future Fed rate cuts before year-end.
-Expected dips after last week's FOMC decision have yet to alleviate GLD's overbought condition.
+An 8.4% two-day dip in GLD this week provided a buying opportunity on Wednesday and alleviated a long-standing overbought condition.
+By Friday, enough investors had taken that opportunity for bullion to finish the week down 2.9% ahead of next week's Fed meeting.
+The prospect of two Fed rate cuts before year-end should continue to drive gold through year-end.
 Gold and equities are more attractive than cash.
-Only very long bonds (EDV) are not.
+Only very long bonds (EDV) are not but they are improving.
 Among equities, foreign are more attractive than US, and among foreign equities, emerging markets are currently more attractive than developed.
 Recommendation: If you're in gold, hang tight.
-If not, wait for a dip from current overbought levels to get in.
+As long as Fed script doesn't abruptly change, bullion looks good to go.

 PERFORMANCE YEAR-TO-DATE: